 You can use the Magnetic Lasso tool to make freehand selections of areas with high-contrast edges.
 The selection border will automatically snap to the edge between areas of high contrast.
 You can also control the selection path by clicking the mouse to place anchor points.

-- Select the Zoom tool and click the nautilus (middle, bottom) to zoom in at least 100%.
+- Select the Zoom tool and click the nautilus (middle, top) to zoom in at least 100%.

 - Select the Magnetic Lasso tool hidden under the Lasso Tool